adamhsparks/GSODR.data/README.md

 # _GSODRdata_

-## Climate Data for the _GSODRdata_ Package
+## Climate and Ecological Data for the _GSODR_ Package

-This data-only package was created for distributing data useful for the _GSODRdata_ package and used in examples for the [_GSODRdata_ package vignettes](https://github.com/ropensci/GSODR/blob/master/vignettes/Working_with_spatial_and_climate_data.Rmd).
+This data-only package was created for distributing data useful for the _GSODR_ package and used in examples for the [_GSODR_ package vignettes](https://github.com/ropensci/GSODR/blob/master/vignettes/Working_with_spatial_and_climate_data.Rmd).

 Due to the installed package, >9Mb, this package is only available from [GitHub](https://github.com/adamhsparks/GSODRdata/).